lignumsystem/LignumForest/TASKS.md

 straightforward at best.

 - [ ] Study how to create segment cylinders and leaf polygons in CGAL.
-      These are probably repreented as polygon meshes or some other low level geometric primitives supported by CGAL.
+      These are probably represented as polygon meshes or some other low level geometric primitives supported by CGAL.

 The manual page [CGAL 5.6 - IO Streams]( https://doc.cgal.org/latest/Stream_support/index.html)